briangavin/cavhelper/README.md

 # cavhelper
 A prototype webpage to assist CAV Strike Operation Players with the rules.
-Talon Games has not yet approved the use of their intelectual property.
-I hope they do.
+Talon Games/Jon Walker has granted permission to use his artwork as long as it is for non commercial use.